Morris-be/imaginemo/README.md

-# Morris Baumgarten-Egemole's Personal Website
+# Morris BE's Personal Website

-This is the source code of my personal website.
-If you run this site, you get an overview of my personal projects, writeups for CTF's and some more information about me.
+This is the source code for my personal website.
+If you like the minimalistic design, feel free to take some inspiration.
+Most importantly, don't forget to throw the baskeball.

-Better yet, just visit directly at [morrisbe](https://google.com) (tbd)
+Come check out the site at [morrisbe](https://morrisbe.de).

 ## Setup
 First clone the project with `git clone <url>` then, run: